-In addition, all terms and conditions outlined in this document are subject to change under the Defence Forces conciliation and arbitration scheme and public service agreements as may be concluded from time to time.
+In addition, all terms and conditions outlined in this document are subject to change under the Defence Force conciliation and arbitration scheme and public service agreements as may be concluded from time to time.

-Appointments are open to all eligible candidates, on an equal basis, regardless of their gender identity.
+Appointments are open to all eligible candidates, on an equal basis.